Serrowxd/Writehub/README.md

 The absolute basics - I want it to be a storage container for .txt files, where you can push and pull content.
 There needs to be an easy way of pushing and pulling this content, though, so maybe a downloadable GUI?
 Maybe it grabs updates based on file changes, similar to Google Drive?
 Definitely the ideal route, but there is a lot of work that goes into that - possibly a stretch?

+**Ideas**

+- Full-Screen Text Editor (in-browser).
+- Real-time saving of edits with back-ups and version control when editing in the website.
+- Daily Updates for modifications done or files uploaded to the server (github graph kinda).
+- `if (version !== upload) { makeBackup() } else { window.alert("No changes detected") }`
+- As above, automatic checking onChange or onClick with the "Sync" button that checks for local changes.

+For the storage of files, I think I'm going to use Python to read and then store the raw text from any file submitted, which will be used to populate sections.

+Possibly look into directly storing the files themselves, then giving read/write access to the editor?
+I'd like to avoid having the files stricly managed by website, rather I'd like it to be a way of storing writing and having proper version control incase you lose some of your work by accident.

 ## **TODO**

 #### Client